Derm DMs: Is Treating Eczema on Your Face Different From Treating It on Your Body?September 30, 2022

 I have my genetics and allergies to thank for my chronic eczema, and although I’ve been lucky enough to have it under control for years, it still surprises me in ways I least expect.
 Usually, my eczema patches appear on my arms and legs and mostly consume joint areas, which is common for the condition.
 It wasn’t until recently that I noticed a small patch developing on my cheek, which was a total first, even for me.
-As an editor for skincare.com, I’m pretty sure I’m not the only one to experience eczema on my face, so I consulted with board-certified dermatologist Jason Miller of Schweiger Dermatology in Freehold, New Jersey, to explain to readers more about what could be causing this to happen.
+I’m pretty sure I’m not the only one to experience eczema on my face, but I needed answers.
+I consulted with board-certified dermatologist Dr. Jason Miller, of Schweiger Dermatology in Freehold, New Jersey, to understand what could be causing this unusual fare-up.

 What Are Some Reasons Eczema Can Occur on the Face?